jpabadir/pace-c/meeting-minutes/client-minutes/nov10-client-minutes.md

   - **Mentor Forms**
     - Name, email, list of ranked skills, text-area to obtain a description from the user about themselves/their goals for the program, some way of obtaining the user's availability, and password for account creation.
   - NOTE: After discussing what input fields are necessary on each form, the client was contemplating whether we should be collecting the user's time-zone, or if collecting the user's location would suffice.
 She mentioned that the time-zone could possibly be extracted from the user's browser, but location alone might suffice.
 - A road block from this week was the complexity that matching based on common availability introduces.
-Is common availability **required** when it comes to making mentee and mentors matches, or can we match primarily based on skills and time-zones?
+Is common availability **required** when it comes to making mentee and mentor matches, or can we match primarily based on skills and time-zones?
   - The client recognizes the complexity that matching based on common availability might have.
 As such, when creating mentee and mentor matches, **common availability does not need to be considered**.
     - The client's recommended course of action: The process can be analogous to a job recruiting process (i.e The individual conducting interviews sends out a calendar to the interviewee.
 The interviewee receives a calendar of available time slots, and picks one).
 Therefore, for our project we can:
       - Obtain availability for Mentors only.